Banking and Securities has been added to your bookmarks.

-The ninth edition of our annual banking and securities (B&S) update highlights selected accounting and reporting developments that may be of interest to B&S entities.
-Among other topics, the publication discusses the issuance of new guidance on (1) the measurement of credit losses on financial instruments, (2) classification and measurement of financial instruments, and (3) the accounting for leases.
-Also discussed are the issuance of refinements to the new guidance on recognition of revenue from contracts with customers and the SEC’s continued focus on rulemaking, particularly regarding its completion of mandated actions under the Dodd-Frank Act.
+The 2017 edition of our annual update highlights selected accounting and reporting developments that may be of interest to entities in the banking and securities sector.
+Among other topics, the publication discusses (1) implementation issues related to the guidance on measurement of credit losses on financial instruments, (2) the issuance of targeted improvements to hedge accounting, and (3) application of the new revenue recognition and leasing standards.

 Financial Reporting Developments

 New Guidance on Measurement of Credit Losses on Financial Instruments

 After several years of deliberations and exposure drafts, the FASB issued ASU 2016-13 on measurement of credit losses on financial instruments.
 The ASU introduces the current expected credit loss (CECL) model to U.S. GAAP.
 This CECL model will require entities to record all losses that are expected for the life of the financial instrument.
 The ASU does not provide specific methods for measuring the expected credit losses; rather, the principles-based guidance allows individual institutions to develop their own calculations to reflect their expected credit losses, and it permits certain practical expedients.
 In addition, the ASU makes certain improvements to the existing other-than-temporary impairment model in ASC 320 for certain available-for-sale (AFS) debt securities to eliminate the concept of “other than temporary” from that model.